 My 15-year-old dog was probably not going to make it two more weeks in his ailing state.
 I knew that would be my last goodbye to him.
 I just instinctively knew.
 I think he knew, too.
 I was his person.
 He slept curled up next to me whether I was sober or three sheets to the wind.
 He didn’t care.
 He didn’t judge.

 The guilt sat on my chest like an enormous elephant.
 I had let all the feelings of abandonment I carried, tucked neatly into my satchel of life, seep out like blood getting everywhere and on everyone I cared most about.
 My dad’s departure left me feeling like a lost soul searching high and low for answers and keys to locks that I could never find.
 And ironically, I had the wash cycle on repeat, abandoning my own children as I selfishly masked and numbed with alcohol.

-I Uncovered My Pain and Embraced the Light
+I Uncovered My Pain, My Struggle with Alcohol and Embraced the Light

 The ride to rehab felt endless.
 The 30-minute southbound drive felt like we were attempting a trek across the Mojave Desert.
 What loose ends should I tie up on my way?
 I was conflicted between the need to pray, call my brother and tell him it all came crashing down, and mindlessly scrolling social media one last time.
 Not enough time to do anything, yet entirely too much time left alone with my pitiful thoughts.

 A dear friend and angel on earth offered to take me to The Magdalen House.
 It was a task my husband and mom couldn’t bear.
 My other angels were whisking away my children from the crime scene.
 Along the journey, Earlene and I talked sporadically.
 I told her I didn’t know how I got here.
 In some ways, I knew exactly how I got there, and in others, it all felt surreal and confusing.